MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Get-Unique.md

 The `Get-Unique` cmdlet compares each item in a sorted list to the next item, eliminates duplicates, and returns only one instance of each item.
 The list must be sorted for the cmdlet to work properly.

-`Get-Unique` is case-sensitive.
+By default, `Get-Unique` is case-sensitive.
 As a result, strings that differ only in character casing are considered to be unique.

 ## EXAMPLES